PrincetonUniversity/hpc_beginning_workshop/06_slurm/README.md

 The programs run in parallel, which means that we only need to request the time it takes for one program to run (e.g., the longest running program if they have different runtimes).

+For more see "MULTIPLE PROGRAM CONFIGURATION" on [this page](https://slurm.schedmd.com/srun.html).

 ## GPUs

 If your code can use a GPU, you might want to request one, as does the